-The operation is carried out from the inside of your mouth so that there are no visible scars on the skin of your face.
-A cut is made through the gum on the inside of the lower lip to gain access to the lower jaw bone and chin.
-The chin is then cut with a small saw to allow it to be broken in a controlled manner.
+The operation is almost entirely carried out from the inside of your mouth to minimise visible scars on the skin of your face.
+A cut is made through the gum behind the back teeth to gain access to the jawbone.
+The lower jaw is then cut with a small saw to allow it to be broken in a controlled manner.
 It is then moved into its new position and held in place with small metal plates and screws.
-The gum inside the mouth is stitched back into place with dissolvable stitches that can take a fortnight or even longer to fall out.